Institute for Strategic Dialogue: Activities

-Origins
+History

 Sasha Havlicek speaks at the Center for Strategic and International Studies in Washington, D.C., with Evan Ryan, Farah Pandith and Juan Zarate, June 2015.

 ISD was founded in 2006 as an extension of the Club of Three, a strategic networking organisation founded in 1996 by George Weidenfeld that focused on high-level engagement between Europe and the world.
 ISD originally focused on social cohesion and radicalisation following a rise of far-right and Islamist extremism in Europe.
 ISD later hosted the Against Violent Extremism network shortly after it was founded in 2011 in Dublin, Ireland, promoting engagement with former violent extremists as a way of understanding how extremist movements work.

 By 2012, ISD was working with social media platforms such as YouTube to explore radicalisation online, including research on the use of counternarratives to minimise the impact of extremist recruitment by groups such as ISIS, Al Qaeda, and white supremacists in Europe and North America.
 This work later expanded to include recruitment and disruption efforts by state actors and conspiracy theorists during the COVID-19 pandemic.
 Much of this activity was found to be amplified during regional and national elections, leading to new research on election disruption in countries such as Germany, Sweden, France, Italy, Kenya, and the United States.
 ISD's analysis of the 6 January United States Capitol attack was chosen for inclusion in the Library of Congress.

+The ISD and Alliance for Securing Democracy announced in December 2025 that they would be merging under the ISD-US banner effective 1 January 2026.